dok/awesome-text-editing/README.md

 * [markdown-js](https://github.com/evilstreak/markdown-js) - A Markdown parser for javascript
 * [pagedown](https://code.google.com/p/pagedown/wiki/PageDown) - PageDown is the JavaScript Markdown previewer used on Stack Overflow and the rest of the Stack Exchange network

+## Heuristic for contenteditable rich-text editors

+Editor should:
+* Be stable
+* Be open source
+* Handle soft breaks
+* Be able to manipulate styles on block level elements
+* Be able to manipulate styles on inline level elements
+* Be able to manipulate classes on block level elements
+* Be able to manipulate classes on inline level elements
+* Be able to alter custom attributes on block level elements
+* Be able to alter custom attributes on inline level elements
+* Cache the selection
+* Have iframing capabilities as well as inline mode capability
+* Change the tag type of nodes
+* Clear the format
+* Have a concise api
+* Support various module loaders
+    * AMD & Common.js
+* Should have an organization backing the service and have a potential paid support plan
+* Should copy & paste from Microsoft word